iperal2021/blog/_posts/2023-9-23-First-practice-englisVer.md

 [Video 2: Version with While Loop](https://github.com/iperal2021/blog/assets/113594702/0802bc5b-5b2c-4751-bdf4-f2ff83f94ed1)

-In this version, a `while` loop is used, but the turns are more accurate and faster, resulting in greater ground coverage.
+In this version, a `while` loop is used, but the turns are more accurate and faster, resulting in greater ground coverage and a faster movement which enables the option to scape from narrow paths or rooms.